 So, what does a video game writer do?

 Video game writers aren’t writing one solid script but are required to develop key moments that add up to a complete storyline.
 Unlike how a screenwriter often writes a whole draft by themselves before getting other’s eyes on it, a video game writer needs to be very collaborative from the start.
-The game director and designers create the overarching story based on what they’re capable of building within the game, and the writer fleshes out and documents those ideas.
+The game director and game designer create the overarching story based on what they’re capable of building within the game, and the writer fleshes out and documents those ideas.

 Can I write a spec script for a video game?

 Unlike in film and television, a video game writer doesn’t have the opportunity to watch their spec script get turned into a finished product.
-Project directors come up with a concept and work with game designers to build designs and gameplay.
+Project directors come up with a concept and work with game designers to build designs, game mechanics, and gameplay.
 The game writer often comes along later in the process and performs a job that is a lot more technical and secondary than other forms of screenwriting.

 Every video game’s development can be incredibly different.
 Some game teams may prioritize writers and may bring them on early.
 Some might lump multiple roles together and have the writer be someone who’s already doing another job on the project.
 Others might not require writers at all because the story is just not essential for the type of game they’re building.

 While it can be challenging to become a writer in the video game industry, you can better your chances by playing a lot of games and learning to analyze and critique their stories.
 Immerse yourself in the medium you’d like to write for.

 You may find yourself submitting a writing sample to a gaming studio.
 Before you do, you should be sure to research and understand the studio’s games.
 Find a company whose work feels similar to what you’re interested in creating.
 Your writing sample shouldn’t be overly lengthy and should put all of your best work towards the front of it.